Israel Epstein: Career

 In 1951, Soong Ching-ling invited him to return to China with his wife Fairfax-Cholmeley.
 There, Epstein served as an advisor to People's China (Renmin Zhongguo), the forerunner of Peking Review.
 With Soong, he started the magazine China Reconstructs (Zhongguo Jianshe), which was later renamed China Today.
 Epstein also worked on the translation of the Selected Works of Mao Zedong (Mao Zedong Xuanji).
 He remained editor-in-chief of China Today until his retirement at age 70, and stayed on as editor emeritus.
 During his tenure at China Today, he became a Chinese citizen in 1957 and a member of the Chinese Communist Party in 1964.
 In 1955, 1965 and 1976 Epstein visited Tibet, and based on these three visits in 1983 published the book Tibet Transformed.

-Imprisonment

-Epstein was imprisoned twice, separately by the Empire of Japan and later by the People's Republic of China.
+Imprisonments

-He was placed in a concentration camp by Imperial Japanese authorities following the attack on Pearl Harbor in 1941.
-He escaped along with some of the other prisoners.
+Epstein was placed in a concentration camp by Imperial Japanese authorities following the attack on Pearl Harbor in 1941.
+He escaped with other prisoners.

-During the Cultural Revolution, on charges of plotting against Zhou Enlai, he was imprisoned in 1968 in the north of Beijing in Qincheng Prison, where he was subjected to solitary confinement.
+During the Cultural Revolution, on false charges of plotting against Zhou Enlai, he was imprisoned in 1968.
 In 1973, he was released, and Zhou apologized.
 His privileges were restored.